eFax Blog

 5. Provide User Training and Optimize Workflows

 Train staff on EHR functionalities, building on their knowledge of the EMR system and addressing new functions like automated data ingestion, patient portal management and interoperability features.
-Additionally, redesign workflows when necessary to fully leverage the EHR’s capabilities (e.g., automated referral management, care coordination and reporting).
+Additionally, redesign workflows when necessary to fully leverage newfound EHR capabilities, such as automated referral management, care coordination and reporting.

 6. Orchestrate a Phased Rollout